qarmin/czkawka/instructions/Instruction.md

 By default all tools only write about results to console, but it is possible with specific arguments to delete some files/arguments or save it to file.

+## Tips and Tricks
+- **Manually adding multiple directories**
+  You can manually edit config file `czkawka_gui_config.txt` and add required directories.
+After that load configuration.
+- **Slow checking of little number similar images**
+  If you checked before a big amount of images(several tens of thousands) and them still exists on disk, then information's about it are loaded from cache and save to it, even if you have check now only a few images.
+You can rename cache file `cache_similar_image.txt`(to be able to use it again) or delete it - cache will regenerate but with lower amount of entries it should load and save a lot of faster.